Our Work

 Workforce and Higher Access to Markets

-The Activity strengthened high-growth, exporting, and export-ready small and medium enterprises with targeted interventions that add capacity and remove binding constraints to their competitiveness.
-It centered on a grants program that requires cost-share from grantees, typically SMEs and public and private technical and educational institutions.
-Targeted interventions included support on workforce development, market access, and organizational capacity.
-Grants fell under the following categories:
+The program strengthened high-growth, exporting, and export-ready small and medium enterprises with targeted interventions that added capacity and removed binding constraints to their competitiveness.
+It centered on a grants program that requires cost-share from grantees, typically small and medium enterprises and public and private technical and educational institutions.
+Targeted interventions included support in workforce development, market access, and organizational capacity.
+During the fourth and fifth years of the program, IESC focused exclusively on grants aimed at improving the country’s workforce.

-Support to companies in the target sectors to identify and access new customers and markets, for example, through grants to prepare for and attend major regional and international trade fairs.
+The program supported companies in target sectors to identify and access new customers and markets, such as by preparing them to attend major regional and international trade fairs.

 Summary

-Bosnia and Herzegovina (BiH) is home to a growing number of small and medium enterprises (SMEs) that are adopting international standards to supply sophisticated European Union (EU) customers, yet the economy is not generating enough jobs.
-Originally a three-year program, USAID’s Workforce and Higher Access to Markets (WHAM) Activity received a two-year extension to continue stimulating job creation by advancing BiH’s trade integration with and expansion into the EU and regional markets.
-The Activity focused on accelerating employment for SMEs in the metal processing, wood processing, textile/apparel, and information and communications technology (ICT) sectors.
+Bosnia and Herzegovina is home to a growing number of small and medium enterprises that are adopting international standards to supply sophisticated European Union (EU) customers, yet the economy is not generating enough jobs.
+Originally a three-year program, USAID’s Workforce and Higher Access to Markets (WHAM) Activity received a two-year extension to continue stimulating job creation by advancing the country’s trade integration with and expansion into the EU and regional markets.
+The program focused on accelerating employment at small and medium enterprises in the metal processing, wood processing, textile and apparel, and information and communications technology sectors.

 Results